 - 51% of new employment positions created must be filled by or made available to Low-to-Moderate Individuals (LMI).
 An LMI individual is defined as a person with a household income that falls at or below a predetermined threshold by Housing and Urban Development (HUD).

-A significant amount of reporting and paperwork is required for this program.
-Please contact the City of Rockford Community Development Department - Economic Development Division for additional information on program review and eligibility 779-348-7162
+A significant amount of reporting and paperwork is required for these programs.
+Please contact the City of Rockford Community Development Department - Economic Development Division for additional information on program review and eligibility at 779-348-7162.
+The programs currently offered are:

 *Some Federal grants require organizations to obtain a Certificate of Consistency.
 This Certificate ensure the organization's grant application conforms with the City's 5-year Consolidated Plan.
 After the applicant completes the form it should be returned to the Neighborhood Development Programs Manager for review.
 It will then be signed by the Mayor's office and returned to the grant applicant to be submitted with the grant application.*